DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/format.md

 ---

-Several restrictions apply to exporting formats.
-Not all of them have the matching Excel formats:
+When being [exported to Excel](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/), the specified format is converted to an Excel format as follows:

 - **Numeric**
-Exported as the *"Number"* format, except for *"largeNumber"* that is exported as the <a href="https://support.office.com/en-us/article/available-number-formats-in-excel-0afe8f52-97db-41f1-b972-4b46e9f1e8d2" target="_blank">General</a> format
+Converted to the *"Number"* format, except for *"largeNumber"*, which is exported without formatting.
 - **Currency**
 Exported as the *"Currency"* format
 - **Date-Time**